shihlei/shelf/Leetcode/560. Subarray Sum Equals K/README.md

 ### Match
 See if this problem matches any data structures, algorithms

+Brute Force: Check all the possible subarray.
+Time complexity will be O(n^2)

 Use PrefixSum with a HashMap that counts how many times each prefix sum has appeared:
 - Prefix sum up to index i is nums[0] + … + nums[i].